Bmcelroy19827/The_Night_Cage_Tile_Helper/README.md

   - When a monster is discarded that does not attack (death rattle?)
   - When the game enters the "final flicker" stage
   - Loopable track(s) for ambience (maybe different levels of intensity)
+- Add some animations or color shifts to the buttons for a little more response for the user.

 ### Future Features